-1. Trump's Appointments Set the Antitrust Agenda for 2018
+1. Trump's appointments set the antitrust agenda for 2018

-Almost a year into the Trump administration, leadership at the U.S. Department of Justice Antitrust Division is now set.
-The Senate confirmed Makan Delrahim as assistant attorney general at the Department of Justice on Sept.
-27, 2017, and his deputies were assembled even before his confirmation.

-At the Federal Trade Commission, however, only two of five commissioners' seats are currently filled - by Maureen Ohlhausen, who has served as the acting chair since Trump was inaugurated into office, and Terrell McSweeny.
-Just this week, Trump nominated Ohlhausen to serve as a judge on the U.S. Court of Federal Claims, following an earlier announcement in October that he intended to nominate Joseph Simons to chair the commission and Rohit Chopra to serve as a commissioner.
-Both Simons and Chopra will have to be approved by the Senate.
-Ohlhausen has stated she will continue to serve on the commission until her judgeship is confirmed.
+Almost a year into the Trump Administration, leadership at the Department of Justice Antitrust Division is now set.
+The Senate confirmed Makan Delrahim as Assistant Attorney General at the Department of Justice on September 27, 2017, and his deputies were assembled even before his confirmation.
+At the Federal Trade Commission, however, only two of five Commissioner's seats are currently filled.
+In October, Trump announced his intention to nominate Joseph Simons to chair the FTC and Rohit Chopra to serve as a Commissioner, both of whom must be approved by the Senate.

-Both Delrahim and Simons bring years of antitrust experience and served in senior antitrust enforcement positions in the George W. Bush administration - Delrahim as deputy assistant attorney general at the DOJ and Simons as director of the Bureau of Competition at the FTC.
+Both Delrahim and Simons bring years of antitrust experience and served in senior antitrust enforcement positions in the George W. Bush Administration - Delrahim as Deputy Assistant Attorney General at the DOJ and Simons as Director of the Bureau of Competition at the FTC.
 Both appointees emphasize the importance of taking an economic-focused approach to analyzing antitrust issues.

-Delrahim also brings years of political experience, having served as chief counsel and staff director to the Senate Judiciary Committee.
-He also served as deputy assistant to the president in the White House at the beginning of the Trump administration.
-Chopra, a Democrat supported by Sen. Chuck Schumer, D-N.Y., will bring consumer protection and financial services experience to the FTC, which is responsible for consumer protection as well as antitrust enforcement.
+Delrahim also brings years of political experience, having served as Chief Counsel and Staff Director to the Senate Judiciary Committee.
+He also served as Deputy Assistant to the President in the White House at the beginning of the Trump Administration.
+Chopra, a Democrat supported by Senator Schumer, will bring consumer protection and financial services experience to the FTC, which is responsible for consumer protection as well as antitrust enforcement.